idibidiart/the-great-api-masher/README.md

 ## Design Patterns

-- There should be no attempt to perform distributed transactions via GraphQL (instead use Aggregates on the backend to avoid distributed transactions and perform related mutations/queries within a single database transaction boundary, using the appropriate transaction isolation level, e.g. strict serialiable for writes and snapshot isolation for reads) If distributed transactions are needed, an Aggregate should be created in API outside of GraphQL that manages that distributed transaction.
+- There should be no attempt to perform distributed transactions via GraphQL (instead use Aggregates on the backend to avoid distributed transactions and perform related mutations/queries within a single database transaction boundary, using the appropriate transaction isolation level, e.g. strict serialiable for writes and snapshot isolation for reads) If distributed transactions are needed, an API must be created that manages that distributed transaction.

 - Single Responsibility Principle (SRP) must be preserved in Type Resolvers (aka Controllers) by limiting interactions with the backend to a single API call per resolver and letting GraphQL perform the composition of the query's return type by following the resolver dependency chain.